Getting a dry eye diagnosis early makes your life far easier.

 - Deficient meibomian glands in the eyelids

 - Presence of MMP-9 enzymes on the ocular surface

 Our various imaging tests, diagnostic exams and evaluations are usually simple and noninvasive.
 Identifying the root physiological cause of your dry eye is important to us.

 Why Is a Dry Eye Disease Exam So Important?

 The average human blinks between 14,000 and 20,000 times per day.
 If a critical component of that process is missing, you’ll experience discomfort at minimum or long-term eye damage at worst.

 Because testing for dry eye is mostly noninvasive, our thorough exam is useful in revealing other potential issues with your ocular surface, conjunctiva or meibomian glands.

 How We Can Fix Your Dry Eyes

-Early detection means we can provide preventive treatment options before your chronic dry eyes get any worse.
+Early dry eye diagnosis means we can provide preventive treatment options before your chronic dry eyes get any worse.

-Over-the-counter or prescription-strength eye drops can solve the milder, more temporary dry eye issues.
-Issues like blepharitis or meibomian gland dysfunction require antibiotics and anti-inflammatory agents.
+Over-the-counter or prescription-strength eye drops can solve milder, more temporary dry eye issues.
+However, issues like blepharitis or meibomian gland dysfunction require antibiotics and anti-inflammatory agents.
 Meanwhile, ocular surface disorders require topical steroids followed by long-term palliative therapies.